blackadder-git/byui/cse212/2-linked.md

         self.tail = None
 ```

-When adding a node to the beginning of the list, the previous link of the former head is pointed forward to the new node and the next link of the new head is pointed to the previuos head.
-The previous link of the new head remains null.
+When adding a node to the beginning of the list, the "**previous**" link of the former head is pointed back to the new node and the "**next**" link of the new head is pointed forward to the previous head.
+The "**previous**" link of the new head remains null.

 ```
     # add to beginning of list